wokwi/wokwi-docs/docs/parts/wokwi-ky-040.md

 ## Keyboard control

-To control the rotary encoder with the keyboard, first on on it, then use the following keys:
+To control the rotary encoder with the keyboard, first click on it, then use the following keys:

 | Key         | Function                           |
 | ----------- | ---------------------------------- |